feathr-ai/feathr-online/README.md

 * The transformation core, it's a shared component used by all the other components.
 * The standalone executable, which is a HTTP server that can be used to transform data, it doesn't support UDF, and the docker image is published to DockerHub as `feathrfeaturestore/feathrpiper:latest`.
 * The Python package, it supports UDF written in Python, the package is published to PyPI as `feathrpiper` and can be installed with `pip`.
-* The Java package, it supports UDF written in Java, the package is published to GitHub Package Registry as `com.github.windoze.feathr:feathrpiper`.
+* The Java package, it supports UDF written in Java, the package is published to GitHub Package Registry as `com.linkedin.feathr.online:feathrpiper`.

 ## To start the docker container